No Changes to NCAA DI Transfer Rules…Yet!

-We know from the emails and the phone calls we receive from many of you that there is a lot of interest in the possibility of changes to the NCAA Division I transfer rules – especially in the sports of baseball, basketball, football and men’s ice hockey where athletes are often required to serve a “year in residence” at their new university before they can represent their new school in competition.
+From the emails and the phone calls we receive, there is a lot of interest in the possibility of NCAA Division I transfer rule changes– especially in the sports of baseball, basketball, football and men’s ice hockey where athletes are often required to serve a “year in residence” at their new university before they can represent their new school in competition.

 At the current time, the only proposed change in the NCAA Division I transfer rules is one that would eliminate the requirement that an athlete must receive “permission to contact” from their current university before coaches at other universities could speak with the athlete or his/her family or representative regarding a possible transfer.

 The change – if approved – would result in the athlete only being required to provide written “notification of transfer” to their university that they are planning to transfer and then their name would be added to a database of transferring athletes.
 Once an athlete’s name is added to the database (to be managed by the NCAA) coaches at other universities could contact them regarding a transfer.

 The earliest date for this proposed change to be voted on is in April but could be delayed until June so that other transfer rule changes can be voted on as a “package.”

 There is no proposed change “in the mix” at this time regarding immediate eligibility for a transferring athlete in the specific sports named above.
 We’ll have updates in future newsletters when there are new developments regarding transfers.

 In the meantime, if you want to be proactive and prepared for a possible transfer, contact us for a consultation at email@example.com or 913-766-1235.